arjunrmakwana/LZW_Compression_C_Implementation/README.md

 C implemenation.

-This implementation can be made faster by implementing a hash table instead of a brute force table, or a red-black tree structure for CPUs or using the mentioned methods with associative memory for SoCs/FPGAs.
+This implementation can be made faster by implementing a hash table instead of a brute force table, or a red-black tree structure for CPUs.
+For FPGAs, it can be made faster by implementing the lookup table in the form of associative memory.